-Children that struggle with their /r/ sound production may sound less “mature” than his/her peers.
+Children who struggle with their /r/ sound production may sound less “mature” than their peers.
 For example, they may substitute a /w/ sound for an /r/ sound, saying “wing” instead of “ring.”
-Or, they may produce distorted sounding /r/ sounds, saying “fath-uh” instead of “father,” or “dee-uh” instead of “deer.”
+Or they may produce distorted sounding /r/ sounds, saying “fath-uh” instead of “father,” or “dee-uh” instead of “deer.”

 Every child develops on their own timeline.
 Speech errors and mispronunciations are common in all children as they grow and develop.
 However, there are developmental milestones and age ranges when children are expected to have mastered certain sounds.

-This doesn’t necessarily mean you need to “wait and see” until they’re 7 before helping to remediate the issue, especially if you notice your child is clearly struggling.
-It’s appropriate to start working on correcting /r/ sounds as early as age 5 or 6.
-In many cases, the earlier a child receives professional help from a speech therapist, the more progress they make towards their communication goals.
+This doesn’t necessarily mean you need to “wait and see” until they’re 7 before helping to remediate the issue, especially if your child is clearly struggling.
+It’s appropriate to start working on correcting /r/ sounds as early as age 5.
+In many cases, the earlier a child receives professional help from a speech therapist, the more progress they make toward their communication goals.

 Let’s review a few common reasons why the /r/ sound can be so tricky!

+There are different ways to produce the /r/ sound.
 Let’s do a quick exercise.
 Practice making a /b/ sound and an /f/ sound.
 Notice how with the /b/ sound your lips touched together?
 And with the /f/ sound you bit your lower lip?
 Regardless of where these sounds are placed in a word, the mouth movements stay relatively consistent.
 This makes it easy to explain to children.
-Additionally, you can pay close attention to their mouth movements to see where the error is occurring.
+In addition, you can pay close attention to their mouth movements to see where the error is occurring.

-With the /r/ sound however, there are different ways it can be produced depending on the tongue position.
+With the /r/ sound, however, there are different ways it can be produced depending on the tongue position.
 These generally fall into two categories: retroflex and bunched.
-For a retroflexed tongue position, the tip of the tongue curls and points backwards towards the throat.
-For a bunched tongue position, the tongue tenses towards the posterior roof of the mouth.
-There’s no right or wrong way - everyone is different.
+For a retroflexed tongue position, the tip of the tongue curls and points backward toward the throat.
+For a bunched tongue position, the tongue tenses toward the posterior roof of the mouth.
+There’s no right or wrong way; everyone is different.
 However, it does make explaining and observing your child’s tongue position a little more challenging.

+The /r/ sound is influenced by its position in a word.
 Try saying these three words consecutively: “round,” “corn,” and “laser.”
-Did you notice that the /r/ sounds differently depending on whether it’s located in the beginning, middle, or end of the word?
+Did you notice that the /r/ sounds different depending on whether it’s located in the beginning, middle, or end of the word?
 Now try looking in the mirror and saying each of the words slowly, prolonging the /r/ sound.
-This goes to show just how many possible variations of the /r/ sounds there really are!
+This goes to show just how many possible variations of the /r/ sound there really are!

+The /r/ sound is also impacted by its successive vowel.
 To add another layer of complexity, the vowel sound that succeeds an /r/ can also affect how it’s pronounced.
-Once again, try saying aloud the six different vocalic /r/ combinations: ar, air, ear, er, or, ire.
+Try saying aloud the six different vocalic /r/ combinations: ar, air, ear, er, or, ire.
 Each of these make distinctly different sounds, with the /r/ taking on characteristics of the vowel and changing its pronunciation within a word.

-This is all to say there’s not one way to pronounce an /r/ sound - there are many.
+This is all to say there’s not one way to pronounce an /r/ sound--there are many.
 In fact, when you combine these vocalic combinations, along with the position of the /r/ within a word, and a few other factors, there’s over 30 distinct and separate /r/ sounds.
 That’s a lot!
-This explains why the mastery of the /r/ sound comes much later in a child’s developmental cycle, and why so many kiddos struggle with accurate production.
+This explains why mastery of the /r/ sound comes much later in a child’s developmental cycle, and why so many kiddos struggle with accurate production.

 Since there are over 30 different /r/ sound variations, it’s important to first identify and isolate which ones are causing your child trouble.
 For example, they may find it easy to blend the /r/ sound with consonants, like /br/ or /dr/, but struggle with certain vowel combinations.
 Without a proper screening or assessment, it can be hard to locate the problem.

 This may be easy to identify by simply running through different /r/ scenarios with your child.
 However, it's generally recommended that parents and caregivers seek help from a speech-language pathologist.
-These communication experts will perform a comprehensive evaluation to pinpoint exactly which /r/ productions are inaccurate, and determine how your child is coordinating their jaw, tongue, and lip movement.
-They’ll use this information to create a personalized treatment plan that will focus on correcting their speech errors.
+These communication experts will perform a comprehensive evaluation to pinpoint exactly which /r/ productions are inaccurate.
+They'll also determine how your child is coordinating their jaw, tongue, and lip movement.
+They’ll use this information to create a personalized treatment plan that will focus on correcting your child's speech errors.